MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 Unfortunately, this is not a problem that is solvable in the general case.

-We could try to integrate the normals manually, starting at one corner and working our way down the grid, but this method is not usually possible while remaining continuous.
-If the integral of the normals running left to right pulls your surface up, but the integral of the normals running top to bottom pulls your surface down, there is just no smooth solution.
+We could try to integrate the normals manually, starting at one corner and working our way down the grid, but this method does not usually result in a physically realizable object.

+If the integral of the normals running left to right pulls your surface up, but the integral of the normals running top to bottom pulls your surface down, there is just no solution that results in a solid, unbroken surface.

 A much better approach is to reach back to equation $(2.2)$, repeated here: